The Living the Faith Grant Cycle is the Catholic Community Foundation’s annual open application grant process.

 Grant Categories

-Every parish is welcome to apply for funding in all five key areas.
+Every parish is welcome to apply for funding in all seven key areas.
 We grant to programs that fall under the specific sub-categories listed.

 Family Ministry